annevk/orb/README.md

 Note: responses for which the above algorithm returns true and contain secrets are strongly encouraged to be protected using `Cross-Origin-Resource-Policy`.

+## Implementation considerations

+Setting request's no-cors media request state to "subsequent" ideally happens in a process that is not easily compromised, because such a spoofed value can be used to bypass ORB.
+In particular, "subsequent" is only to be allowed and used if a trustworthy process can verify that the media element (or its node document, or its node document's origin) has previously received a response with the same URL that has sniffed as audio or video.

 ## Findings

-* It's unfortunate `X-Content-Type-Options` mostly kicks in after media sniffing, but it was not web compatible for Firefox to enforce it for images back in the day.
+* It's unfortunate `X-Content-Type-Options` mostly kicks in after image/media sniffing, but it was not web compatible for Firefox to enforce it for images back in the day.
 * Due to the way [style sheet fetching works](https://github.com/whatwg/fetch/issues/964) we cannot protect responses without an extractable MIME type.
+* Media elements always make range requests.

 ## Acknowledgments